-The benefit of a SWOT analysis is that it allows you to closely examine strong and weak points you may not have previously considered.
-To give an idea of what a personal SWOT analysis looks like, we’ll look at the respective strengths and weaknesses of two quite different fictional characters—Superman and Elizabeth Bennet from Pride and Prejudice.
+The benefit of a SWOT analysis diagram tool is that it allows you to closely examine strong and weak points you may not have previously considered.
+To give you an idea of what a personal SWOT analysis looks like, we’ll look at the respective strengths and weaknesses of two quite different fictional characters—Superman and Elizabeth Bennet from Pride and Prejudice.

 Let’s look at the sections of this SWOT analysis one by one.
 As a superhero, Superman’s list of strengths is very long.
 In fact, he appears to be practically indestructible!
-With superhuman strength, speed, and vision, he has long been known in the comics universe as an opponent especially difficult to beat.
-It has been argued that Superman/Clark Kent cannot develop much, because he is almost too perfect.
+With superhuman strength, speed, and vision, he has long been known in the comic universe as an opponent especially difficult to beat.
+It has been argued that Superman/Clark Kent cannot develop much because he is almost too perfect.
 However, he does have a couple of weaknesses—most famously, kryptonite, a radioactive element from Superman’s home planet of Krypton.
 Additionally, none of his powers are supernatural, so those in possession of magical abilities can get the best of him.

 Opportunities can be organized in several ways, and in this case, we’ve listed prominent allies.
 Whether you root for Lois Lane or Cat Grant, these women are both on Clark Kent’s side.
 Perry White is the Editor-in-Chief of the Daily Planet, and Jimmy Olsen is a young photojournalist at the paper who is close friends with the characters.
 A comic book superhero would not be complete without a nemesis or two, in the form of threats.
 Lex Luthor is the most well-known enemy of Superman, but Darkseid, Ultraman, and Equus are all threats, as well.

 Diagramming is quick and easy with Lucidchart.
 Start a free trial today to start creating and collaborating.Make a SWOT analysis